shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 !!! note "Mainnet {{config.extra.arcana.app_address}}"

       The newly created 'Mainnet' configuration profile is associated with a brand new unique **{{config.extra.arcana.app_address}}**.
-Developers must specify this new {{config.extra.arcana.app_address}} while integrating the application with the Auth SDK and deploying it on Arcana 'Mainnet'.
+Developers must specify this new {{config.extra.arcana.app_address}} while integrating the application with the {{config.extra.arcana.sdk_name}} and deploying it on Arcana 'Mainnet'.

 !!! caution "Copying Testnet Profile"

       If the developer chooses to create the 'Mainnet' profile by copying the 'Testnet' profile, there is an additional setup required to enable the configured social providers.
-Once the 'Mainnet' profile is created, visit the dashboard and copy the `Redirect URI' displayed for the 'Mainnet' profile.
+Once the 'Mainnet' profile is created, visit the application dashboard screen and copy the `Redirect URI' displayed for the 'Mainnet' profile.
 You need to update this `Redirect URI` value using the respective social provider's developer console, similar to the one added that you added earlier in the case of the 'Testnet' profile.

 ??? example "Example: Copying Google Profile"

       If Google is enabled in your app's 'Testnet' profile, then during the configuration of the social provider with the Google Developer console, the Testnet redirect URI was added.
-Copy the 'Mainnet' profile redirect URI value from the Arcana dashboard and update them in the Google Console OAuth settings.
+Copy the 'Mainnet' profile redirect URI value from the {{config.extra.arcana.dashboard_name}} and update them in the Google Console OAuth settings.

       Make sure that you add the 'Mainnet' redirect URI value for the other social providers that are enabled in the 'Testnet' profile.
 This is required for enabling your app to use the Arcana Mainnet.